Theodore of Corsica: Biography

 On regaining his freedom, Theodore sent his nephew to Corsica with a supply of arms; he himself returned to Corsica in 1738, 1739, and 1743, but the combined Genoese and French forces continued to occupy the island.
 After that he fled to the Netherlands again and lived some years in exile in the manor house 't Velde near Zutphen.
 There he made plans for new actions to gain power again as king of Corsica.
 1749 he arrived in England to seek support, but eventually fell into debt and was confined in a debtors' prison in London until 1755.
 He regained his freedom by declaring himself bankrupt, making over his kingdom of Corsica to his creditors, and subsisted on the charity of Horace Walpole and some other friends until his death in London in 1756, aged 62.

-Although it is sometimes said that he married the daughter of Lord Lucan and Lady Honora Burke, his wife Catalina Sarsfield was in fact from a different branch of the Irish Catholic Sarsfield family, and was the daughter of David Sarsfield of County Limerick.
-He had one daughter and historical writer Colonel Frederick claimed to be his son.
-Some of Frederick’s descendants are the Meredith family who reside in Taumarunui in New Zealand.
+Theodore's wife Catalina Sarsfield was the daughter of David Sarsfield, younger brother of Dominick Sarsfield, 4th Viscount Sarsfield and his French wife, Marie d'Athboy.
+She is sometimes said to have been the daughter of Patrick Sarsfield, 1st Earl of Lucan and Lady Honora Burke, but was from a different branch of the Sarsfield family.

-A certain Colonel Frederick (c.
-1725–1797), who claimed to be Theodore's son, was known as the Prince of Caprera.
-He served in the army of King Frederick II of Prussia and afterwards acted as agent in London for the duke of Württemberg.
-Frederick wrote an account of his purported father's life, Memoires pour servir a l'histoire de la Corse, and also an English translation, both published in London in 1768.
+Theodore had one daughter, and Colonel Frederick, known as the Prince of Caprera, claimed to be his son.
+Frederick wrote an account of his purported father's life, Memoires pour servir a l'histoire de la Corse, and an English translation, both published in London in 1768.
 In 1795 he published an enlarged edition, A Description of Corsica, with an account of its union to the crown of Great Britain.
 See also Fitzgerald, King Theodore of Corsica (London, 1890).